Australian and New Zealand Society of Criminology

 Apart from the Distinguished Criminologist Award and the Allen Austin Bartholomew Award, nominations for Awards should be made in writing to secretary@anzsoc.org

-Nominations must be submitted by email to the ANZSOC Secretary by 30 June each year.
+accompanied by documentation supporting all aspects of eligibility for the award in question.
+Nominations must be submitted by email to the ANZSOC Secretary (secretary@anzsoc.org) by the due date.
 Nominees for Awards may nominate themselves but may only submit one nomination in any given year.
 Nominations should be accompanied by a copy of an email from the person nominated consenting to the nomination.

 Previous year’s nominations